arshinx/PUI-Labs/homework_4/README.md

 2. Create a high level structure of elements.
 3. Verify if composition and layout are as intended.
 4. Add Styling, starting with images, then fonts, then colors.
+5. Verify if the composition and overall styling are as intended.